 Single phase simulations are an efficient method to deliver accurate results for many cases involving more than one fluid, such as gearboxes with low rotational speeds, where the behavior of one fluid is not significantly affected by the presence of the second.

 It is also generally possible to model the second, less-significant fluid phase as a boundary condition (for example drag force for air) if required.
-However, this situation changes when the second fluid phase becomes more influential and in
+However, this situation changes when the second fluid phase becomes more influential and introduces additional effects which are not captured in basic single-phase simulations.

 For cases like gearbox simulations with high rotational speeds, multiphase simulations are the most accurate method to achieve realistic results.